-Stabilization Services - Specialized Habilitation is a distinct and separate service from specialized habilitation services, appears in PCSPs separately, is authorized separately, and has a unique and separate billing code.
-Since this service is one of the services covered under the CUPS service peckage, an expenditure limitation
+• Stabilization Services - Specialized Habilitation is a distinct and separate service from specialized habilitation services, appears in PCSPs separately, is authorized separately, and has a unique and separate billing code.

 • Since this service is one of the services covered under the CIIBS service package, an expenditure limitation applies as indicated in Appendix C-4.a.